multani/gcp-changelog/content/gemini-code-assist/index.md

 You can [edit a prior prompt](https://cloud.google.com/gemini/docs/codeassist/chat-gemini#edit_a_prior_prompt) in Gemini Code Assist and receive a regenerated response based on your edited prompt.

-### Regenerate a prompt response in VS Code

-You can [regenerate a prompt response](https://cloud.google.com/gemini/docs/codeassist/chat-gemini#regenerate_a_prompt_response) to your most recent prompt, where
-Gemini Code Assist re-evaluates your prompt and provides a new response.

 ---
 ## 2025-09-10